matomo-org/developer-documentation/docs/generated/2.0.4-b5/Piwik/Plugin/Controller.md

 **debugTrackVisitsInsidePiwikUI** - The value of the `[Debug] track_visits_inside_piwik_ui`
                                     INI config option.
-**isSuperUser** - True if the current user is the super user, false if otherwise.
+**isSuperUser** - True if the current user is the Super User, false if otherwise.
 **hasSomeAdminAccess** - True if the current user has admin access to at least one site,
                          false if otherwise.
 **isCustomLogo** - The value of the `[branding] use_custom_logo` INI config option.